lfost42/grafana-notes/k8s/cka/itkiddie.md

 Access Mode = ReadWriteOnce
 Storage = 250Mi

 - Edit the MariaDb Deployment file located at `~/mariadb-deploy.yaml` to use the PVC created in the previous step.
-- Apply the updated Deployment file to the cluster
+- Apply the updated Deployment file to the cluster.
-- Ensure the MariaDB Deployment is running and Stable
+- Ensure the MariaDB Deployment is running and Stable.

 Video lnk: https://youtu.be/0h2Dik_OTvw?si=9hU6-xzCW7AUsmEj